Where the Millennial vs Boomer Personality Stereotype Comes From

 What Personality Science Means for Managing Across Generations

-The practical implication is not that generational differences are entirely fictional — some modest cohort effects are real.
-The implication is that using generational categories as a proxy for personality profiling is a significant methodological error, with real costs.
+The practical implication is not that every difference between age groups is fictional.
+It is that using generational categories as a proxy for personality profiling is a significant methodological error, with real costs.

 The same caution applies to cross-cultural personality generalisations: group averages are a poor substitute for individual measurement.
 For more on how personality changes over time, see do personality traits change over a lifetime.
 For the broader question of what personality science can and cannot predict, see personality science: limits and what it cannot predict.